MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab7_Create_a_planned_work_order.md

 ## Objectives

-Maintenance orders placed in the system that describes the maintenance or repair that is needed on an asset and assigns the appropriate resources to complete the maintenance request.
-Your company has an ongoing service contract and needs to be sure that planned service orders are created to support expected servicing of contact items.
+Maintenance orders placed in the system describe the maintenance or repair that is needed on an asset and are used to assign the appropriate resources to complete the maintenance request.
+Your company has an ongoing service contract and needs to be sure that planned service orders are created to support expected servicing of contract items.

 ## Lab Setup